-2024 Series F-1 Bonds
+2024 Series F Bonds

-Under the terms of the 2024 Series F-1/F-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2024 Series F Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2024 Series F-1 Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2024 Series F-1 Bonds with other available monies of the Corporation.
+Under the terms of the 2024 Series F-1/F-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2024 Series F Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2024 Series F Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2024 Series F Bonds with other available monies of the Corporation.

-2024 Series F-2 Bonds
+2024 Series G Bonds

-Under the terms of the 2024 Series F-1/F-2 Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2024 Series F-2 Bonds shall initially equal zero dollars (\$0).

-Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended in connection with a mandatory tender and remarketing of all or a portion of the 2024 Series F-2 Bonds.
+Under the terms of the 2024 Series G Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2024 Series G Bonds shall initially equal zero dollars (\$0).
+Subject to the delivery of a Cash Flow Statement, the Debt Service Reserve Account Requirement may be amended when a 2024 Series G Mortgage Loan is made based on the Supplemental Security and Subsidy Program applicable to such 2024 Series G Mortgage Loan and related 2024 Series G Development.